 What happens during the cycling stage is that beneficial bacteria start to build in your filter.
 These bacteria are able to convert ammonia into nitrate, which is not toxic at low concentrations.

 To cycle the tank, you can already add everything, just not the fish.
 You can already add live plants, substrate, rocks, wood.
 It is especially import to add the filter and turn it on, as that it what is essentially cycling.

 To see if your cycle is done, I recommend reading my article I wrote especially for this question.
 Check it out here.

 Choose what fish you are going to add

-Another common mistake that a lot of beginners make, is that they immediately add all the fish they want to their new tank.
+Another common mistake that a lot of beginners make (that is also on my list of 13 common beginner mistakes, which you should definitely check out here!), is that they immediately add all the fish they want to their new tank.
 You guessed it, that is too much for a new tank to handle.
 It is called overstocking your tank.

 When choosing your fish, you need to make sure that the fish you choose can live together.
 Ask your local fish store for help on this one, because I do not know what fish you can choose from there.